 (40%, 40%, 20%)

-The table below shows the average rate of return for each of the portfolios over the past five and 10 years.
+The table below shows the average rate of return for each of these portfolios over five and ten years.
 As you can see, even though the portfolios were constructed from the exact same ETFs, the specific asset allocation choice made a significant difference in the return of each portfolio.

 If you invest in your own three-fund portfolio, then your account statement should show your performance, too.